neurodebian/neurodebian/sphinx/blog/2011/2011-08-23_getting_stuff_packaged.rst

 legal terms of your software.
 We often see "open-source" software that is "free" (to use), but depends on, or includes source code that "may not be redistributed".
 This is most likely **wrong**.
-Moreover, we encountered quite a few projects that hadn't picked any license at all.
+Moreover, we encountered quite a few projects that didn't pick any license at all.
 If you intend other people to use your tools this is **wrong** too, as no license typically means no permissions at all -- not even to download or to use.